Sanahm/Sudoku-robot/README.md

 <img src="https://github.com/Sanahm/Sudoku-robot/blob/master/Ressources/Rapport%20final/b8.PNG" width="250" height="250"/>
 </p>

-The grid is then pre-processed using image processing methods to suppress artefact.
-It is then redress to obtain a picture focused only on the grid.
+The photo is then pre-processed using image processing methods to suppress artefacts, detect rotation and angle therefore (the puzzle can be solved whatever his position on the table).
+After that the image is redressed to obtain a picture focused only on the grid.

-Once the sudoku grid obtained, we segment the grid to extract each case and proceed to image recognition using [a neural network](https://en.wikipedia.org/wiki/Artificial_neural_network).
-At the end of this process we have a numerical representation of our grid which can then be solve.
+Once the sudoku grid obtained, we segment the picture to extract each box and proceed to image recognition using [a neural network](https://en.wikipedia.org/wiki/Artificial_neural_network).
+For that we used Tensorflow framework developed by Google for machine learning.
+At the end of this process we have a numerical representation of our grid which can then be solved.

-Once solve the raspberry pi is again used to control the motors of the robot in order to fill the grid.
+Once solved, the raspberry pi is again used to control the motors of the robot in order to fill the grid.

 To sum up,
 <p align="center">